 A retrofit first approach to sustainable building design, with the transformation of an outdated concrete office block to a vibrant new student hub for London Southbank University.

-Eckersley O’Callaghan are providing structural and facade engineering services including below ground drainage for the £40m transformation of London South Bank University.
+Eckersley O’Callaghan provided structural and facade engineering services, including below ground drainage, for the £40m transformation of London South Bank University.

-The project involves the redevelopment of the existing four-storey 1970s London Road Building with an overall internal area of 20,000m2.
-The building is currently used as teaching and office space, with an extremely cellular layout unfit for modern use.
-The new design will become the campus’ Student Hub and will include lecture theatres, library, sports facilities and catering areas.
+The project involved the redevelopment of the university’s existing 1970s building on London Road, which provided an internal area of 20,000m2 across four-storeys.
+The building had previously been used as teaching and office space, with an extremely cellular layout unfit for modern use.
+The new design repositions the building to become the campus’ Student Hub and includes lecture theatres, library, sports facilities and catering areas.

-The existing facade will be removed and replaced and the structure re-clad with a combination of brickwork, glazing and glass reinforced concrete.
+The existing facade has been removed and replaced, and the structure re-clad with a combination of brickwork, glazing and glass reinforced concrete.

 By refurbishing and saving as much of the existing materials as possible, the cradle-to-gate embodied carbon component related to substructure and superstructure for the project is just 49 kgCO2e/m2.
 This value can be compared to the approximate structural components of LETI targets – about three and a half times less than the 179 kgCO2e/m2 2020 LETI target and just under a half that of the 105 kgCO2e/m2 2030 LETI target for education buildings.